Rowdy Tellez Player Props: Brewers vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in the league.

 © 2023 Data Skrive.
 All rights reserved.